-READ: 2 Timothy 4:9-11.
-ASK: Compare Demas to Luke.
-How would you describe their responses to the opportunity to spread the gospel?
-(Q3) Demas rejected the opportunity to spread the Word while Luke embraced it.

-READ: Philemon 24.
-ASK: What clue do you get from this verse about what was important to Luke?
-(Q4) Spreading the gospel was important enough to Luke that he invested his life in becoming a fellow laborer in the ministry.
+- 3. Read 2 Timothy 4:9-11.
+Compare Demas to Luke.
+How would you describe their responses to the opportunity to spread the gospel? - 4.
+Read Philemon 24.
+What clue do you get from this verse about what was important to Luke?